 In a clockwise direction from the front door, the Villa is laid out as follow:

 The first room to the left is the light airy Living Room (16 m2), equipped with TV, DVD/CD player, VCR.
-Traditional French doors open onto the patio – a great space to “chill out” at any time.
+Traditional French doors open onto the patio – a great space to relax.

 The next room on the left is the Kitchen (10 m2) fully fitted with dishwasher, gas/electric hob, electric cooker, fridge/freezer, microwave, toaster, preparation table, and all the cooking utensils / crockery you would expect in a well equipped holiday home.

 Next to the kitchen is a staircase leading down the lower ground floor and the “just back from the beach” shower room.
-There is also direct access into the Garage where the washing machine is located, and an additional water tap / hose point for outside use.
+There is also direct access into the Garage where the washing machine is located.

 The last room on the left of the Villa is a “children's” bedroom with two sets of bunk beds (sleeps 4) and plenty of drawer space (no wardrobe).
 The brightly coloured room overlooks the rear garden terrace and benefits from its location at the rear of the villa – being quiet and cool in the evenings – ideal for helping to get children to sleep !.
-The room has an en suite shower room with washbasin and bidet, and is also adjoining the W.C.
+The room has an en-suite shower room with washbasin and bidet, and is adjoins the W.C.